hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Setup

-Fork the starter repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
-The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed and some prewritten styles.
+For writing code, we will be using [Repl.it](https://repl.it).
+Repl.it is a online code editor to code in many different languages without any installations.

+To get started, open the [starter repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md) and click on `Fork` button.
+The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
+I also added some basic styles so that we can concentrate completely on React.

-Click the run button to start the live-server (it’ll take a moment to get running the first time).
-After running successfully, kick down the console.
-If you can see `Hello world!` on the webpage, you are good to go.
+Click the `Run` button to start the live-server (it’ll take a moment to get running the first time).
+After running successfully, you can see `Hello world!` on the webpage.

-Let's start creating our React app.
+Now, we have our coding environment so let's start creating.

 ## Step - 1

 Navigate to the `src` folder and create a component `Color.js`.
 This component is to display the colors on the page.
 Add the following code.

-This is a basic react functional component that renders a `div` element with class `container`.
+This is a basic react functional component that renders a `div` element with the class of `container`.
 Don't forget to include classes to the elements throughout the project.
 All the styles are prewritten.

 ```jsx
 import React from 'react'